 - Constantly thinking about the substance

-- Experiencing withdrawal when not using the substance
+- Experiencing withdrawals when not using the substance

-- Lying about dependency on the substance and suffering from a skewed viewpoint about the issue
+- Lying about one’s dependency on the substance and suffering from a skewed viewpoint about the issue

-Without intervention, chemical dependency becomes exponentially worse, as well as the negative effects.
-Professional treatment is required to help an individual gain control over their substance abuse.
+Without intervention, chemical dependency becomes exponentially worse, as well as its negative effects.
+Once a person develops a chemical dependency on a drug, that person will need professional treatment to help gain control over his or her substance abuse.

 Chemical Dependency Treatment

-Rehab offers many benefits.
-If not dealt with, chemical dependency will harm not only the addicted individual, but it will also have a negative effect on their friends, family members, and close associates.
-As the problem grows, the addicted individual is at risk of losing everything.
-Learn how we can help.
-Contact Free by the Sea today at (360) 777-7050.
+If not dealt with, chemical dependency will harm the addicted individual.
+On top of that, it can also harm the addicted individual’s friends, family members, and close associates.
+Thus, as the problem grows, the addicted individual is at risk of losing everything.